 The most significant relation in both countries is between her wage and housework time.
 This relation is statistically significant at the 5% level or better in all four equations in France and in two of four equations in the UK.
 Specifically, an increase in her wages is associated with an increase in his housework time and a decrease in her housework time.
 A 1% increase in her wage is associated with a 24 minute increase in his housework time on weekends in the UK and with a 22 minute weekend and a 9 minute weekday increase in his housework time in France.
-Similarly a 1% increase in her wage is associated with a decrease of 32 minutes in her time on housework on weekdays in the UK and with a decrease of 90 (45) minutes in her weekday (weekend) time in France.
+Similarly, a 1% increase in her wage is associated with a decrease of 32 minutes in her time on housework on weekdays in the UK and with a decrease of 90 (45) minutes in her weekday (weekend) time in France.
 These constitute substantial effects.

 As far as other covariates go, little affects the probability of hiring services from the market in the UK, except for cohabitant status of the couple and minority status of the man.
 Both are significant at the ten per cent level and negative, indicating that unmarried partners and households with men from a minority group are somewhat less likely to purchase help.
-The presence of children aged three to ten years and an older husband are positively and a husband in poor health is negatively and significantly associated with purchasing help from the market in France.
-The domestic time of British men also appears quite insensitive to the other covariates; those having a University degree do more and those residing in London do less housework (almost 20 minutes less) on weekends.
+The presence of children aged three to ten years and an older husband are positively and significantly while a husband in poor health is negatively and significantly associated with purchasing help from the market in France.

+The domestic time of British men also appears quite insensitive to the other covariates; those having a University degree do more housework while those residing in London do less housework (almost 20 minutes less) on weekends.
 For French men, residing in Paris also significantly reduces the housework done on weekends - by about 30 minutes.
-Having an older wife further reduces his time on weekends while on weekdays men in France do more housework if they are cohabiting and less if there is another adult in the household.
+Having an older wife further reduces his time on weekends while on weekdays men in France do more housework if they are cohabiting and less housework if there is another adult in the household.
+The general lack of significance in the male housework equations may be attributable to the limited amount of housework time men report.